All applicants must submit the following items to be considered for admission to the online MS in Communication program from Purdue:

 International applicants must provide the following information during the application process, in addition to the materials outlined above.

-- Students whose native language is not English must take the TOEFL, IELTS or PT Academic.
+- Students whose native language is not English must take the TOEFL or IELTS.

 The score requirements for the MS in Communication program are as follows: